-Step 1A - Building a Cost-Benefit Approach Multi Attribute Value Function
+Step 1A - Building a Cost-Benefit Approach

-No. Element Name Element Description and Requirements 1.
-Cost-benefit Approach MAVF A utility's cost-benefit approach MAVF should be constructed by following these six principles (see Rows 2-7, below).
-The cost-benefit approach MAVF is required to be built once but the utility may adjust its cost-benefit approach MAVF over time.
-Any changes to the cost-benefit approach MAVF must adhere to the principles of construction set forth in Rows 2 through 7 below.
-2. Cost-benefit Approach MAVF Principle 1 - Attribute Hierarchy Attributes are combined in a hierarchy, such that the top-level Attributes are typically labels or categories and the lower-level Attributes are observable and measurable.
-3. Cost-benefit Approach MAVF Principle 2- Measured Observations Each lower-level Attribute has its own range (minimum and maximum) expressed in natural units that are observable during ordinary operations and as a consequence of the occurrence of a risk event.
-4. Cost-benefit Approach MAVF Principle 3 - Comparison Use a measurable proxy for an Attribute that is logically necessary but not directly measurable.
+NT.
+Element No. 1.
+Name Cost-Benefit Approach A utility's Cost-Benefit Approach should be constructed by following these six principles (see Rows 2-7, below).
+The Cost-Benefit Approach is required to be built once but the utility may adjust its Cost-Benefit Approach over time.
+Any changes to the Cost-Benefit Approach must adhere to the principles of construction set forth in Rows 2 through 7 below.
+2. Cost-Benefit Approach Principle 1 - Attribute Hierarchy Attributes are combined in a hierarchy, such that the primary Attributes are typically labels or categories and the sub-Attributes are observable and measurable.
+3. Cost-Benefit Approach Principle 2 - Measured Observations Each sub-Attribute has Levels expressed in Natural Units that are observable during ordinary operations and as a Consequence of the occurrence of a Risk Event.
+4. Cost-Benefit Approach Principle 3 - Comparison Use a measurable proxy for an Attribute that is logically necessary but not directly measurable.
 This principle only applies when a necessary Attribute is not directly measurable.
 For example, a measure of the number of complaints about service received can be used as a proxy for customer satisfaction.
-5. Cost-benefit Approach MAVE Principle 4- Risk Assessment When Attribute levels that result from the occurrence of a risk event are uncertain, assess the uncertainty in the Attribute levels by using expected value or percentiles, or by specifying well-defined probability distributions, from which expected values and tail values can be determined.
+5. Cost-Benefit Approach Principle 4 - Risk Assessment When Attribute Levels that result from the occurrence of a Risk Event are uncertain, assess the uncertainty in the Attribute Levels by using expected value or percentiles, or by specifying well-defined probability distributions, from which expected values and tail values can be determined.
 Monte Carlo simulations or other similar simulations (including calibrated subject expertise modeling), among other tools, may be used to satisfy this principle.

-6. Cost-benefit Apply a monetized value to each of the attributes using a standard set of Approach parameters or formulas to monetize risk consequences, from other Principle 5 - government agencies or industry sources, as determined by the Final Monetized Decision in Phase II of the Rulemaking (R.) 20-07-013.
-Value of Attributes A utility may deviate from the agreed upon standard set of parameters or formulas by submitting detailed explanation as to why the use of a different value would be more appropriate.
-7. 6.
-Cost-benefit Construct a scale that converts the range of natural units (from Row 3) to Approach scaled monetized values units to specify the relative value of changes MAVF within the range, including capturing aversion to extreme outcomes or Principle 6 5 indifference over a range of outcomes.
-Scaled Monetized The scaling function can be linear or non-linear.
-For example, the scale is Values Units linear if the value of avoiding a given change in Attribute level does not depend on the Attribute level.
-Alternatively, the scale is non-linear if the value of avoiding a given change in Attribute level differs by the Attribute level.
-1 7.
-MAVF Cost Each Attribute in the MAVF should be assigned a weight reflecting its benefit relative importance to other Attributes identified in the MAVF.
-Weights
+6. Cost-Benefit Approach Principle 5 - Monetized Levels of Attributes Apply a monetized value to the Levels of each of the Attributes using a standard set of parameters or formulas, from other government agencies or industry sources, as determined by the Phase II Decision Adopting Modifications to the Risk-Based Decision-Making Framework Adopted in D.18-12-014 and Directing Environmental and Social Justice Pilots in Rulemaking (R.) 20-07-013.
+A utility may deviate from the agreed upon standard set of parameters or formulas by submitting a detailed explanation as to why the use of a different value would be more appropriate.
+The use of a different set of parameters or formulas to determine the Monetized Levels of Attributes requires an analysis comparing the results of its "equivalent or better" set of parameters or formulas against the results of the agreed upon standard set of parameters or formulas.
+7. Cost-Benefit Approach Principle 6 - Risk-Adjusted Levels Apply a Risk Attitude Function to the Monetized Levels of an Attribute or Attributes (from Row 6) to obtain Risk-Adjusted Levels.
+The Risk Attitude Function specifies attitude towards different kinds of Outcomes including capturing aversion to extreme Outcomes or indifference over a range of Outcomes.
+The Risk Attitude Function can be linear or non-linear.
+For example, the Risk Attitude Function is linear to express a risk-neutral attitude if avoiding a given change in the Monetized Attribute Level does not depend on the Attribute Level.
+Alternatively, the Risk Attitude Function is non-linear to express a risk-averse or risk-seeking attitude if avoiding a given change in the Monetized Attribute Level differs by the Attribute Level.